Sang-e-Mar Mar: Plot

 The relationship between Gulistan and Aurang slightly improves but Aurang overhears his father telling Shameemm that he killed Baraan Khan as a mercy killing.
 He is angry and leaves the house.
 Pari hears about Aurang and Shireen's match and contacts Bano, who tells Aurang that Shireen is "impure" and is responsible for the murders of Safiullah and Gauhar because her warped thoughts are suggesting that Shireen is responsible for all her problems.
 Pari falsely swears on the Quran and subsequently gives birth to a stillborn child.
 She slowly loses touch with reality and becomes completely delusional.
 Durkhanay sees this and is afraid of her own fate since she also has concealed the truth.
 She goes to Garhi Baraan and speaks to Gulistan.
 Meanwhile, Aurang tells Shireen that he has never loved her but fell in love with Palwasha for as long as he knew what love was.
 Shireen becomes angry and curses Aurang.
 As she appears to have lost everything, she holds scissors to Bano's throat after Bano taunts her about telling everyone she was responsible for all her brother's deaths.
 Bano causes a commotion and tells everyone that Shireen attacked her.
 Shireen lies and tells everyone that she is indeed responsible for the death of Gauhar since she was the one who had an affair with him.
 Shameem slaps her and Bano attacks her with a stick while Aurang, Palwasha, Gulistan Khan, Shamim and Torah quietly watch this happen.
 Torah intervenes after getting flashbacks of his mother being beaten by Gulistan.
 When Bano hits Torah in the head, Palwasha stops Aurang from intervening.

 Durkhanay arrives with the letter that Goher gave her and confesses the entire truth about Goher.
 Upon hearing this, everyone feels stricken.
-Shameem begs for Shireen's forgiveness on a prayer mat, but Aurang leaves for the city with Palwasha.
+Shameem begs for Shireen's forgiveness on a prayer mat, as Aurang leaves for the city with Palwasha.
 Torah asks Shireen to marry him as he is tired of getting bullied for his skin colour, but Shireen refuses.
 A day later, Torah tells Bano that if she does anything wrong he will divorce her in the name of Allah; at that moment, Shireen arrives and says she accepts Torah's request for marriage.
 Bano, heartbroken, goes to her father's house.
-The day after, Torah wants Shireen to wear his mother's sari but she is uncomfortable with the idea and makes excuses.
+The day after, Torah wants Shireen to wear his mother's sari but is uncomfortable with the idea and makes excuses.
 He tells her he would help her and slaps her saying that she tried to hurt his sister Palwasha by loving Aurang.
-Both of them go to Gulistan's house; after Shireen goes inside, he points his gun at Gulistan to avenge his mother's death, saying that if he did not let Bano go with him, he will kill him just like he killed Safiullah and Goher.
+Both of them go to Gulistan's house; where after Shireen goes inside, he points his gun at Gulistan to avenge his mother's death, saying that if he did not let Bano go with him, he will kill him just like he killed Safiullah and Goher.
 As he is about to shoot Gulistan, Shameem overhears that Torah Khan killed her sons, and shoots and kills him, claiming that she took Safiullah's and Goher's deaths in revenge.